 Complications of Pica

-Individuals can experience significant medical impairment as a result of consuming the nonfood items.
-Poisoning or infections are possible along with intestinal blockages and tears of the esophagus depending upon what items are ingested.
+People with pica can experience significant medical impairment as a result of consuming the nonfood items.
+Poisoning or infections are possible, along with intestinal blockages and tears of the esophagus depending upon what items are ingested.

 - Consuming large amounts of starch can also lead to iron deficiencies.
 In some cases, pica can lead to high blood sugar and even obesity.

-- Other substances frequently consumed pose risks as well such as lead poisoning from paint, mercury poisoning from paper, burns from batteries, arsenic, fluoride and many others.
+- Other substances frequently consumed pose risks as well, such as lead poisoning from paint, mercury poisoning from paper, burns from batteries, arsenic, fluoride, and many other possible contaminants.

 While most individuals consume nonfood items or foods with little to no nutritional value at some point in their lives, most of the time these incidents don’t constitute a diagnosable eating disorder.
 Young children often chew on or even eat items like crayons or pet food that is easily accessible.
 When this behavior is considered developmentally appropriate, it isn’t diagnostic in nature.